flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_009.md

   #### Exercises:
 - Practice some more sums
   - Include minus (-), divide (/) or modulus (%) and combine numbers and/or decimals
-- Print some text and practice concatination.
-- Try selecting a date (e.g. '2021-08-02 11:00:15') or CURRENT_TIMESTAMP

 </section>